 Unfortunately, the reality of the disease of addiction results in a number of negative consequences.
 Most recently, the opioid epidemic, especially the rates of death from overdose, has been on a steady incline.

 Heroin causes individuals to deteriorate physically, mentally, emotionally, and spiritually.
 As much as the drug produces euphoria, it produces a number of relentless side effects that can seem impossible to overcome.
 It is seemingly easy to distinguish the signs of addiction if you have been exposed to it, recovering from heroin addiction, or in active addiction.
-However, there are many individuals, family members or close friends, who do not notice the effects of heroin addiction on their loved ones.
+However, there are many individuals, family members, or close friends, who do not notice the effects of heroin addiction on their loved ones.

 In order to effectively communicate and help whoever is addicted to heroin or other substances, you must recognize the characteristics of heroin addiction and be aware of the sudden and gradual changes in those affected.

-1. Displaying the Signs of Heroin Addiction
+1. Displaying The Signs Of Heroin Addiction

 First and foremost, it is imperative to know what you are looking for when determining if you or someone you know is struggling with heroin addiction.
 Heroin use escalates quickly, so the side effects and symptoms will appear almost immediately.
-It is also extremely fast-acting, highly addictive, and those who use it develop a tolerance and dependence to the drug within a matter of months of continuous use.
+It is also extremely fast-acting, and highly addictive, and those who use it develop a tolerance and dependence to the drug within a matter of months of continuous use.